-The College has two professional nurses: Miss Diana Morais, College Nurse Manager and an assistant nurse.
-They can be reached on 01727 892022 (Direct Line) or 07976 628373.
+The College has two professional nurses: College Nurse Manager and a second nurse.
+They can be reached on 01727 892022 (Direct Line).

 First Aiders

 Several staff members are qualified First Aiders and may be called in an emergency.
 They are listed on the notice boards in each staff room and in their relevant reception office.
 Refresher courses are undertaken as required every three years.